dmoore1989/active_record_lite/README.md

 ## How to Use

-This project can be used by requiring 'sql_object.rb' in your project and having  Model classes that correspond to your SQL Lite database inherit SQLObject.
+This project can be used by requiring 'sql_object.rb' in your project and having  Model classes that correspond to your database inherit SQLObject.
 Please see the example.rb and cats.sql included in this repository to see a sample of this functionality.

+###Available Methods:

+* SQLObject::all
+* SQLObject::first
+* SQLObject::last
+* SQLObject::find(id)
+* SQLObject#save
+* SQLObject::where(params)
+* SQLObject::belongs_to
+* SQLObject::has_many